bryankocol/canvasSearch/documentation.md

         Purpose: used in getSuggestions for autosuggestions
     * btnName:
         PropTypes.string
-        Purpose: Button Name to make searchBar more resuable
+        Purpose: Button Name to make searchBar more reusable
     * funcInput:
         PropTypes.func
-        Purpose: function to handle onchange events in input to make searchBar more resuable
+        Purpose: function to handle on change events in input to make searchBar more reusable
     * funcSearch:
         PropTypes.func
-        Purpose: function to handle submiting of search bar to make searchBar more resuable
+        Purpose: function to handle submitting of search bar to make searchBar more reusable

 ## SearchBar Methods:
     * renderSuggestions(suggestions)